BUPT/Cinderella/README.md

 # Cinderella

-Cinderella(a woman whose merits were not been recognized but who then achieves sudden success and recognition) is a bot that does paper works in order to helps people to summary document in different way.
+Cinderella is a bot that does paper works in order to helps people to summary document in different way.

+`Cinderella - a woman whose merits were not been recognized but who then achieves sudden success and recognition`

 ##### 版本
 0.1.0